tango-controls/tango-doc/source/administration/services/hdbpp/hdb++-design-guidelines.rst

    -  read the list of attributes pending in the FIFO

-The list of attributes in charge of each Event Subscriber is stored in the database as property of the device server.
+The list of attributes in charge of each EventSubscriber is stored in the database as property of the device.

-The device server must be able to run and report on the working/faulty attributes/events by means of the standard API (commands and/or attributes) without the need of a graphical interface.
+The EventSubscriber device must be able to run and report on the working/faulty attributes/events by means of the standard API (commands and/or attributes) without the need of a graphical interface.

-The diagnostics of faults could also be stored in the general info about each attribute; the diagnostics are used by the Device Server itself to detect that some data is not being stored as requested.
+The diagnostics of faults could also be stored in the general info about each attribute; the diagnostics are used by the EventSubscriber device itself to detect that some data is not being stored as requested.
 Moreover, whenever the archive event period for a given Attribute has been configured, the device server checks that at least the one archive